 Andrew W. Archibald (1872) Prize.
 To the senior in humanities with the highest scholastic standing.

 Frank Bailey (1885) Prize.
 To the senior who has rendered the greatest service to the College in any field.

 Wendy Bernstein (1980) Memorial Award.
 To a sophomore for superior service to the College.
-Given by the student government.
-Recipients are selected by the Student Forum.

 Arnold I. Bittleman Memorial Prize.
-Established to honor Prof. Arnold I. Bittleman, an artist and teacher whose accomplishments in drawing commanded international admiration.
-To a student whose work, in the judgment of the arts faculty in collaboration with an outside juror, is outstanding.
+To a student who has studied drawing in the Visual Arts department and whose work, in the judgment of the Visual Arts faculty in collaboration with an outside juror, is outstanding.

-William H. Bloom (1945), M.D., Poetry Prize.
+William H. Bloom (1945), M.D. and Jonathan R. Bloom (1988) Poetry Prize.
 For the best poems or series of poems by an undergraduate.

 David Brind (1982) Memorial Prize in English.
 To one or more outstanding senior students in English.
-Established by the English Department in memory of David Brind.